iPlugin/tmp_rep_hometasks/hm4/README.md

 - Investigate and find-out where new PPA was stored in the FS: /etc/apt/…
 - Investigate where GPG key was stored and how it was verified.
 - Investigate where telegram APP files were placed to the FS.
-- Run telegram APP from Ubuntu GUI
+- Run telegram APP from Ubuntu GUI.
 - Find-out “telegram” app PID, process entry and parameters (use appropriate CLI app).
 - Remove telegram APP using “apt-get” application from CLI.
 - Remove telegram PPA repo from the system using CLI.